Samsung/tizen-docs/docs/iot/iot-partners/index.md

 ## What is Nubison IoT?
-Nubison IoT, as an IoT service provider, lets anyone to easily use various features and services, inclduing data analysis function, specialized for IoT environment.
+Nubison IoT provides various IoT features and services which can be utilized in various IoT devices.
+Data anlaysis service is one of distinguished IoT services that Nubison provides.

 References